Yog9/Express-Portfolio/README.md

  `npm start`

-* Open a browser on localhost
+* Open a browser on localhost:3000/